 - Liver problems

 Beta-glucan is also believed to strengthen the immune system and therefore, it fights colds, flu, and even cancer.
-Beta-glucan also increases the body’s defense against the harmful effects of stress.
+Beta-glucan also increases the body’s defence against the harmful effects of stress.
+(2)

 The following are the health benefits of Beta-Glucan;

 - Lower cholesterol

 Beta-glucan found in oats may help reduce the cholesterol level according to a report carried out by Nutrition Reviews in 2011.
 Looking at the studies conducted over the previous 13 years, the authors found out that oat-derived beta-glucan may significantly reduce levels of total and LDL which is known as bad cholesterol.

 The authors noted that the daily consumption of oat is associated with 5-7 per cent reductions in total and LDL cholesterol levels, respectively.